 The 7 wastes are:

 Waiting- a period of pause or delay.
 Tom Petty had it right: the waiting is the hardest part.
 Whether it’s an endless, unmoving queue, being stuck in idle while you wait for an approval to proceed, or simply a slow connection speed, we’ve all experienced waiting and the accompanying sense of helplessness and lost productivity.
-Both MinuteClinic and WellnessMartMD have eliminated the dreaded healthcare waiting room by minimizing procedures to those that are quick and easy to handle (1).
-Examples in the office include waiting for approval from a manager, waiting for a computer to unfreeze, waiting to find a match to a job, etc.
+This is why waiting is one of the worst of the seven wastes.
+It causes frustration with employees as well as customers.
+When you see waiting occurring in your process, it’s an opportunity to improve the customer experience and create faster delivery.
+Shorter wait times than your competitors can be a real differentiator for many businesses.
+Examples of waiting include ER waiting rooms, waiting in line, waiting for a package to be delivered, waiting for an approval, waiting for an email, etc.

 Over processing- doing more than is necessary.
-When there are too many non-value-added steps to achieve a given outcome, you’ve got overprocessing.
+When there are too many non-value-added steps to achieve a given outcome, you’ve got over processing.
 Examples include too many operations to complete a phase of work, the effort needed to inspect and fix defects arising from poor tool or product design, and redundant data entry due to a lack of integration between multiple systems.
-Amazon banished overprocessing with the “1-Click” innovation (1).
+When overproduction occurs, you make too many of something.
+By contrast, with over processing you made just the right amount but you did too many extra non-value add steps as you did it.
+Another way to think about it is building a customer an expensive Ferrari when all they wanted was a simple Corolla – doing way more than the customer wants or needs.
 Examples in the office include re-doing something because it was done incorrectly the first time, printing a document so you can scan it back into the computer as a pdf, etc.

 There is an acronym to help you remember what the 7 wastes are.
 It is TIMWOOD: